Coeus-Group/Coeus-News-Portal-Reactfrontend/README.md

 __The Solution__

 - This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-- React App enables us to create interactive UIs.
+- The React App enabled us to create interactive UIs.
 Design simple views for each state in your application.
 - The app provides multiple pages to view content based on categories like business, sports , tech etc.
 - It also provides content based on location which is crucial for publishing local news at national level.
-- We use API Gateway for API GET methods which in turn executes the AWS lambda functions for providing the JSON objects at the endpoints
+- We used API Gateway for API GET methods which in turn executes the AWS lambda functions for providing the JSON objects at the endpoints
-- These endpoints source data from the AWS MySQL RDS instance which source its data from external API’s.
+- These endpoints source data from the AWS RDS instance which collects the data from external API’s.
-- The app achieves its objectives is through extracting top news based on each location, assigning a higher rank to such articles and allowing these to be accessed prior to other news articles.
+- The app achieves its objectives through highlightig top news based on each location, assigning a higher rank to the articles thus allowing these to be accessed prior to other news articles.
 - The higher ranked articles are then rendered in the national new section